mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

 # Getting Some Data

 First things first.
 I need a toy dataset to play with.
-I'll download a list of company names from the SEC, as these are what are commonly misspelled in datasets.
+I'll download a list of company names from the SEC, as these are the types of entities that are commonly misspelled in datasets I use.

 ```python